ahmedbouhoula/ahmedbouhoula.github.io/_posts/2023-10-10-automated.md

 ### ML and NLP models

-The crawler extracts the declared behavior as describe in the cookie notice (its text and interactive elements), as well as the observed behavior (cookies that were used by the website depending on the action performed on the cookie notice).
+The crawler extracts the declared behavior as described in the cookie notice (its text and interactive elements), as well as the observed behavior (cookies that were used by the website depending on the action performed on the cookie notice).
 We reason about the collected data using three ML models.

 * We predict the declared data collection purposes in the notice text using a BERT model.
 We trained this model using the dataset by [Santos et al.](https://arxiv.org/abs/2110.02597), where we reduced labels to binary decision whether the sentence declares data processing purpose that requires users' consent.
 This included the following purposes: profiling, advertising, custom content, analytics, and social media features.
-This model reaches 97.6% accuracy.
+This model achieves an accuracy of 97.6%.
 * We predict the purpose of interactive elements of the cookie notice using a BERT model trained on a dataset of 2353 interactive elements annotated by us.
 The labels are accept, reject, close, save, settings, and other.
 This model achieves 95.1% accuracy.
 * We classify whether the website uses cookies that require consent using an XGBoost model.
-This model is based on the prior [CookieBlock](https://karelkubicek.github.io/post/cookieblock) work and allows us to classify when a website uses AA cookies with a precision of 98.67% and a recall of 91.82%.
+This model is based on the prior work [CookieBlock](https://karelkubicek.github.io/post/cookieblock) and allows us to classify when a website uses Analytics or Advertising cookies (*AA cookies*) with a precision of 98.7% and a recall of 91.9%.

 ### Violation detection